The 6 Best Boat Enclosures to Have It Made in the Shade

 It's little wonder where these basic but reliable boat roofs got their name.
 They resemble the domed top of a standard gazebo.

-They provide much the same function for your boat as a gazebo does for a property in that they create an area that's protected from the sunshine.
+They provide much the same function for your boat as a gazebo does for a property: they create a protected area from the sunshine.

-Gazebo shades, like this one by Taylor Made (check price on Amazon), will have to be lowered before you cruise at higher speeds, but they provide plentiful shaded coverage while in place.
+Gazebo shades, like this one by Taylor Made (check price on Amazon), must be lowered before you cruise at higher speeds, but they provide plentiful shaded coverage while in place.

 While some are more open and some playpens are partially enclosed, they make great additions for the bow of a pontoon where they allow cover from the sun.
 Coasting at a gentler speed, you may even be able to keep these on while moving.